TheOdinProject/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

 This idea of grouping related functionality within an object is *extremely powerful*, and can often result in more organized, understandable code.

 Furthermore, with the various object creation methods you'll learn throughout this section of the curriculum, you'll be able to easily duplicate and reuse objects like these!
-Imagine you have a website where users can create and play *multiple* rock-paper-scissor games at once.
+Imagine you have an app where users can create and play *multiple* rock-paper-scissor games at once.
 Managing the data and interacting with each of those games would be no sweat with objects!

 <div class="lesson-note" markdown="1">